dimsmol/authen/README.md

 	* signer is a Signer or Signer-like object
 	* options are complex enough, some aspects are described below, see sources for full reference and defaults
 	* identityEqualsFunc(identityA, identityB) can be used for identities that are coplex structures instead of simple types such as integer or string ids.
 If not set, '===' operator will be used to check equality.
 	* getLastRevocationTimeFunc(token) is required (and highly recommended) to use ability to revoke previously issued tokens.
-Must return point in time when revokation was performed last time for identity represented by the token or null if no revokations were performed.
-If not set, no revokation checks will be performed.
+Must return point in time when revocation was performed last time for identity represented by the token or null if no revocations were performed.
+If not set, no revocation checks will be performed.

 * login(identity) -> tokenResult - creates token for given identity and returns information about it along with itself
 	* tokenResult is `{ identity: loggedInIdentity, token: token, issued: issuedDate, maxAge: maxAgeInSeconds }`